 FOGs are often washed down the kitchen sink because they are liquid form and can be poured.
 Although it appears they are gone once they go down the drain, these products stick to the sides of the pipes in your home.
 As these liquids cool and solidify, they build up and cause large, solid blockages in both residential and City-owned pipes.
 The blockages restrict the flow of wastewater from your house and cause sewer failures.

 FOGs also have an impact on St. Albert's wastewater treatment.
 These liquids pollute our wastewater, making the treatment of water more costly.

 What Can I Do To PREVENT These From Entering the Sewer System?

 Each year, the City of St. Albert responds to sewer backups caused by FOG buildups in the pipes.
 Keeping these materials out of the sewer system is easy.

 Do not pour grease or cooking oil down the sink or toilet.
-Instead, pour FOGs into a container (e.g. disposable take-out coffee cup, glass jar, soup can, etc.) Wait until the liquids cool and the container is full before disposing of it in your Brown Garbage Cart
+Instead, pour FOGs into a container (e.g. disposable take-out coffee cup, glass jar, etc.) Wait until the liquids cool and the container is full before disposing of it in your Brown Garbage Cart